 - salary continuation for three years, payable over three years; - 5,000 shares of common stock annually for three years.
-Because these shares are granted after termination of employment, actual shares rather than phantom stock units are granted; - bonus for the year of termination; - payment of any earned but unpaid bonus for the previously completed year; - \$1,500,000 lump sum cash payment.
+Because these shares are granted after termination of employment, actual shares - rather than phantom stock units - are granted; - bonus for the year of termination; - payment of any earned but unpaid bonus for the previously completed year; - \$1,500,000 lump sum cash payment.
 This payment replaces the annual deferred compensation credits and the annual bonus for the 3-year severance period; - lifetime continuation of executive's life insurance benefit.
-In lieu of insurance, the Company has assumed this obligation; - the immediate vesting of the executive's outstanding RSUs and the outstanding PBRSUs shall vest on their normal vesting date to the extent applicable performance criteria are realized (provided that upon a change in control, the outstanding PBRSUs would immediately vest as if the performance criteria had been satisfied); and - continuation of executive's medical benefit for a maximum of three years if the termination occurs before attaining age 62 and lifetime continuation up to \$15,000 annual premium value if the termination occurs after attaining age 62.
-This provision was amended for Mr. Zandman in 2021, see page 59.
+In lieu of insurance, the Company has assumed this obligation; - the immediate vesting of the executive's outstanding RSUs and the outstanding PBRSUs shall vest on their normal vesting date to the extent applicable performance criteria are realized (provided that upon a change in control, the outstanding PBRSUs would immediately vest as if the performance criteria had been satisfied); and - continuation of executive's medical benefit for a maximum of three years if the termination occurs before attaining age 62 and lifetime continuation up to an annual premium value if the termination occurs after attaining age 62.
+For Dr. Paul, this annual premium value is \$15,000.
+For Mr. Zandman this annual premium value is \$50,000 and subject to possible increase as detailed in his employment agreement, see page 36.

-In addition, Dr. Paul will receive payment of his individual contractual pension in the event of a termination for any
+In addition, Dr. Paul will receive payment of his individual contractual pension in the event of a termination for any reason, as well as accrued benefits under the Vishay Europe GmbH pension plan.